predict-idlab/tsflex/docs/pdoc_include/features.md

 As shown above, there are 3 relevant classes for feature-extraction.

 1. [FeatureCollection](/tsflex/features/#tsflex.features.FeatureCollection): serves as a registry, withholding the to-be-calculated _features_
-2. [FeatureDescriptor](/tsflex/features/#tsflex.features.FeatureDescriptor): an instance of this class describes a _feature_. <br>Features are defined by:
+2. [FeatureDescriptor](/tsflex/features/#tsflex.features.FeatureDescriptor): an instance of this class describes a _feature_.
+    <br>Features are defined by:
       * `series_name`: the names of the input series on which the feature-function will operate
       * `function`: the _Callable_ feature-function - e.g. _np.mean_
       * `window`: the _sample_ or _time-based_ window -  e.g. _200_ or _"2days"_
       * `stride`: the _sample_ or _time-based_ stride - e.g. _15_ or _"1hour"_
-3. [FuncWrapper](/tsflex/features/#tsflex.features.FuncWrapper): a wrapper around _Callable_ functions, intended for advanced feature-function definitions.
-A funcwrapper is defined by:
+3. [FuncWrapper](/tsflex/features/#tsflex.features.FuncWrapper): wraps _Callable_ feature functions, and is intended for feature function configuration.
+    <br>FuncWrappers are defined by:
-    * `func`: The wrapped feature function
+    * `func`: The wrapped feature-function
     * `output_names`: set custom and/or multiple feature output names
     * `input_type`: define the feature its datatype; e.g., a pd.Series or np.array
     * _**kwargs_: additional keyword argument which are passed to `func`